-Funding: Department Budget Responsible Agency: Community Development Department/Planning Objectives: Continue to monitor and improve the project review and approval process.Design and layout of proposed projects will be thoroughly reviewed to reduce hazards and additional impediments on surrounding development and neighborhood characteristics.The City shall establish and adopt clear and objective design standards for multi-family and mixed-use housing projects by October 2023.
-Timeframe: Objective and design standards shall be adopted by October 2023.
-Monitoring and improving the project review and approval process This program will be implemented on an ongoing basis through the remainder of the planning period.
+Funding: Department Budget Responsible Agency: Community Development Department/Planning Objectives: ▪ Continue to monitor and improve the project review and approval process. ▪ The City shall establish and adopt clear and objective design standards for multi-family and mixed-use housing projects by February 2025.
+Timeframe: Objective and design standards shall be adopted by February 2025 .
+Monitoring and improving the project review and approval process will be implemented on an ongoing basis through the remainder of the planning period.